OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/add-material-ui.md

 curl -O https://raw.githubusercontent.com/mui-org/material-ui/master/examples/gatsby/src/getPageContext.js
 ```

-Check out the [Material UI project on GitHub](https://github.com/mui-org/material-ui), and the official home page at [https://material-ui.com/](https://material-ui.com/) for more information about the library and it's usage.
+Check out the [Material UI project on GitHub](https://github.com/mui-org/material-ui) and its official home page at [https://material-ui.com/](https://material-ui.com/) for more information about the library and its usage.

 ## Update the `Layout` component